haarg/test-virtualmodule/README.md

 # Test::VirtualModule

 Perl virtual modules mechanism for unit testing.
+For example, you have some perl module with complex dependencies, which can't be satisfied without a lot of manipulation.
+But for your unit tests you need to use this module.
+So, you can do that:

 See example: